sa-tre/satre-specification/docs/source/standard.md

 ### 4.1 Vulnerability management

-Vulnerability management describes the ability of the TRE organisation to identify, assess, report on, manage and remediate cyber vulnerabilities across endpoints, workloads, and systems.
+_The ability of the TRE organisation to identify, assess, report on, manage and remediate technical vulnerabilities across endpoints, workloads, and systems._

 ```{list-table}
 :header-rows: 1